Families First (Utah Youth Village Model)

 Families First (Utah Youth Village Model) is rated as a well-supported practice because at least two studies with non-overlapping samples carried out in usual care or practice settings achieved a rating of moderate or high on design and execution and demonstrated favorable effects in a target outcome domain.
 At least one of the studies demonstrated a sustained favorable effect of at least 12 months beyond the end of treatment on at least one target outcome.

-Date Research Evidence Last Reviewed: Jun 2022
+Date Last Reviewed (Handbook Version 1.0): Jun 2022

 Sources